Doctoral dissertations in the Faculty of Social Sciences

 • There are serious deficiencies in the author’s knowledge of literature in the field.

-• The thesis is otherwise obviously incomplete, especially in light of the above criteria.
+• The thesis is otherwise obviously incomplete, especially considering the above criteria.

 A favourable statement is not, however, necessarily prevented by deficiencies that can be remedied by simple revision, the need for additional material that can be acquired with moderate effort or the need for further reading of research literature that would require moderate effort.

-A negative statement usually results in the cancellation of preliminary examination.
-In the event of cancellation of the preliminary examination, the doctoral candidate may request a new examination once the changes recommended in the preliminary examiners’ statements, or other changes, have been made in the thesis manuscript and the doctoral candidate’s coordinating academic or thesis supervisors recommend that the preliminary examination procedure be restarted.
-In these cases, the Faculty may at the proposal of the coordinating academic either appoint completely new preliminary examiners or, if needed, confirm the same preliminary examiners for the job.
+A negative statement usually results in the discontinuation of the preliminary examination.
+In the event of discontinuation of the preliminary examination, the doctoral candidate may request a new examination once the changes recommended in the preliminary examiners’ statements, or other changes, have been made in the dissertation manuscript and the doctoral candidate’s coordinating academic or dissertation supervisors recommend that the preliminary examination procedure be restarted.
+In these cases, the faculty may at the proposal of the coordinating academic either appoint completely new preliminary examiners or, if needed, confirm the same preliminary examiners for the job.

 Language revision

 A thesis manuscript submitted for preliminary examination has not usually been revised by a professional language reviser.
 After the preliminary examination, the doctoral candidate must have the language of the thesis revised to a publishable standard.
-The Faculty supports the language revision of theses written in foreign languages but language revision is typically performed only on the final manuscript version.
-Therefore, the preliminary examiners are not required to revise the language of the thesis, but may comment on the language from the perspective of the scholarly value of the thesis in such key areas as incorrect specialist terminology, translation errors or structural problems hindering understanding.
+The faculty supports the language revision of dissertation written in foreign languages, but language revision is typically performed only on the final manuscript version.
+Therefore, the preliminary examiners are not required to revise the language of the dissertation but may comment on the language from the perspective of the scholarly value of the thesis in such key areas as incorrect specialist terminology, translation errors or structural problems hindering understanding.

 During the preliminary examination process, special attention is paid to impartiality and transparency.
 The general disqualification provisions and the complementary guidelines provided by the rector of the University of Helsinki are applied to the appointment of preliminary examiners.
 Preliminary examiners may not have a relationship with the doctoral candidate, the doctoral thesis or another relevant party that may challenge their impartiality.
 Consequently, for example, the following individuals are disqualified from serving as preliminary examiners: